Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Discussion on the would be `Twistor action for Einstein gravity'

 such that $\gS^i \W \gS^j \propto \gd^{ij}$.
 It is associated with a conformal class of metric on each horizontal space $e{}^{AA'}\left( x,\p\right)$, $\gS^{A'B'}= e^{A'}{}_{A}\W e^{B'A}$.

 Importantly at this point the tetrad on the horizontal tangent space $e^{AA'}$ varies along the fiber $e^{AA'} = e^{AA'}(x,\p)$.

 In the end we define the $\Oc(2)$-valued 2-form on $\PT$:

-This construction is not as arbitrary as it might seem at first sight: in the particular case where there is an underlying $SU(2)$-connection such that $\gt = \p_{A'}\left(d\pi^{A'} + A^{A'}{}_{B'}\pi^{B'} \right)$, it precisely coincides with the construction from proposition \ref{Prop: Almost Hermitian structure}.
-The connection $a$ on $\Oc(2)$ then coincides with the connection described at the beginning of section \ref{section: Twistor theory revisited} and the restriction of the triplet to the horizontal tangent space then indeed is just Note that we did not need to assume the connection to be perfect.
-It can then be checked that, under such conditions, the twistor action \eqref{twistor ansatz 2} coincides with the original space-time action from proposition \eqref{Action: generalised CS}.
+This construction is not as arbitrary as it might seem at first sight: in the particular case where there is an underlying $\SU(2)$-connection such that $\gt = \p_{A'}\left(d\pi^{A'} + A^{A'}{}_{B'}\pi^{B'} \right)$, it precisely coincides with the construction from proposition \ref{Proposition- Euclidean Twistor Theory Revisited: Almost Hermitian structure}.
+The connection $a$ on $\Oc(2)$ then coincides with the connection described at the beginning of section \ref{section: Euclidean Twistor Theory Revisited} and the restriction of the triplet to the horizontal tangent space then indeed is just